HLTech/judge-d/README.md

 To run application on your local machine you have to go to judge-d-server package and run it using mvn task:
 ```
 cd judge-d-server
-mvn spring-boot:run
+mvn spring-boot:run -D spring.profiles.active=dev
 ```

+To verify successful start you can go to the following url: _http://localhost:8080/v2/api-docs_.

+### Docker based development mode

-or (preferably) use docker-compose:
+Alternatively one cane use docker-compose:
 ```
 docker-compose -f judge-d-server/compose-dependencies.yml up -d
 ```